Gambino brings museum experience to Legacy of the Plains

 People are also reading…

-Gambino said, “They’re (Japanese Hall project leaders) starting new and they’ve been really picking my brain on how to do things correctly.
+“I am helping with the Japanese Hall,” Gambino said.
+“They’re starting new and they’ve been really picking my brain on how to do things correctly.
 I’m glad that I’m able to help them out.
 For example, they have been asking me how to store stuff and what to do in the database.
 It’s really cool for me to be able to help them out and use my education for a good purpose.”

-Gambino graduated from Casper College with two Associate of Arts degrees in history and museum studies and a Bachelor of Arts degree in history, with a minor in museum studies, from the University of Wyoming in 2018.
+Gambino graduated from Casper College with two associates of arts degrees in history and museum studies and a bachelor of arts in history with a minor in museum studies from the University of Wyoming in 2018.

 Throughout his internships and career with the Veterans Memorial Museum and other military museums in Wyoming, he has focused on the curatorial aspect.
 The curator at the Veterans Memorial Museum took Gambino under his wing, which sparked a passion for preserving veterans’ history.

-He worked at the National Museum of Military Vehicles in Dubois, Wyoming, The Historic Bishop House in Casper and the Quebec-01 Missile Alert Facility near Cheyenne.
+He worked at the National Museum of Military Vehicles in Dubois, Wyoming – near Yellowstone National Park, The Historic Bishop House in Casper and the Quebec-01 Missile Alert Facility near Cheyenne.

 Then he saw the job opening for the assistant director at Legacy and decided the opportunity would allow him to grow.